We explore the realities of carbon emissions and how emerging markets are key to achieving net zero.

 If we want to hit 2050 net-zero targets globally, it is both logical and imperative that developed-market countries should aim to comfortably beat this global average.
 Ultimately, it is these less developed nations that are at greater risk from physical and financial consequences of climate change,despite their disproportionately low share of emissions per person.

 Win-win opportunity for emerging-market investors

 It is in everyone’s interests to see ambitious net-zero targets, tangible plans to hit them, and evidence of progress.
-For investors, any large-scale industrial change, such as the continuing energy transition, could present major opportunities.
-More aggressive net-zero targets, both in developed and emerging markets, could be a win-win both for our planet and for investors.
+For investors, any large-scale industrial change, such as the continuing energy transition, can present major opportunities.
+More aggressive net-zero targets, both in developed and emerging markets, can be a win-win both for our planet and for investors.
 When deploying capital, we look for large addressable-market opportunities, tangible catalysts for traction, and leading companies.
 You can find these ingredients across the globe when hunting for energy-transition investment opportunities.
-However, we would argue that the best opportunities could be found in the developing world.
+However, we would argue that the best opportunities can be found in the developing world.

 Developing countries represent the largest addressable market in terms of electricity consumption (China consumes almost twice as much electricity as the US),13 or indeed in terms of CO2 emissions (MSCI Emerging Market regions emit 60% of the world’s CO2 today, and their share is growing).14 We are seeing tangible catalysts for traction, particularly in the form of commitments being made by China and India.
 In China’s case, very impressive progress has been made in recent years.
 We are also experiencing a rise in leading companies in emerging markets across various energy-transition supply chains, notably in photovoltaic solar energy and electric vehicles.
 This is hardly surprising given the addressable market backdrop and the track record across industrialisation.